PrabodhSharma/Vases/README.md

 # Vases
-This repository has been created for Frontend Development Project
+This repository has been created for Frontend Development Term Project